Rabbit Card

-The Rabbit Card is a rechargeable contactless stored-value smart card used to transfer electronic payments in Thailand.
+The Rabbit Card is a rechargeable contactless stored-value smart card used for electronic payments in Thailand.
 It was launched in May 2012 to collect fares for the BTS Skytrain, MRT Yellow Line, MRT Pink Line, and the Bangkok BRT.
 The card can be recharged at all BTS and BRT ticket offices and most McDonald's branches in Thailand, at minimum THB100 at a time.

 The card can be used for payment at partner convenience stores, supermarkets, restaurants, cinemas, and other point-of-sale applications such as service stations and vending machines.